shiburito/GodotRedisClient/addons/godot_redis_client/README.md

 I found the need for a simple redis client when needing to persist state of backend software so I created this.
 This was largly built off of reading [Redis serialization protocol specification](https://redis.io/docs/latest/develop/reference/protocol-spec/)

 See the examples folder for full up-to-date implementation.
+Not every funciton is listed below!
 You can run the example scene which will default to a local redis instance.
 Note that the pub/sub examples use credentials (found below) so you'll need to create the test user if you wish to run those examples without them erroring out.

 **NOTE** Be sure to use seperate connections for your regular redis calls (key gets, etc) and seperate for your pub / sub operations.
 The example in the examples folder shows this.
 I've built in error checking around this so if you mess up, it will show up in the error logs.